What can we do to protect our families from the tide of pressures trying to crush the traditional family? How can we build strong family units?

 Loving connections between family members are a critical building block of the family.
 With healthy, committed relationships, the entire family is protected and strengthened.
 When challenges arise, as they sometimes will, the strong family will work together to endure or solve the problems.

 The foundation for these strong families is love.
 The Bible describes love as something that is not provoked, thinks no evil, doesn’t envy, rejoices in truth and endures all things (1 Corinthians 13:4-7).
 A loving family shares dreams, hopes, possessions, memories, smiles, frowns, success and failure.
 It provides shelter from the storm—a friendly port when the waves of life become too wild.
-No member of such a family ever need feel alone.
+No member of such a family need ever feel alone.

 The resilient family